cooperdk/YAPO-e-plus/README.md

 #### Discuss and share on Discord: https://discord.gg/zdm7Mdg

 #### NEW FEATURES:

+- Streaming scene playback from within YAPO e+ (with working seek bar).
+This will be pushed in the next update, around 17th June 2020.

 - Contact sheets.
   For now, they are in each scene's folder under videos/media/scenes.
 They will be displayed on the scene detail view in the next update.